mayasharma2110/Bookworm/README.md

 * It would be nice to have a check when a user adds a new review to see if they have already made a review for that book - if yes we could prompt them to edit this review instead.

-* It would be nice to have defensive programming to check if a user really wants to delete a review.
+* It would be nice to have defensive programming to check if a user or admin really wants to delete a review.

+* It would be nice to have defensive programming to check if an admin really wants to delete a genre name.

 ## Technologies Used